 15. The winners of the races will be the crews from each boat class which complete the course in the fastest time with any additional time penalties added on.

-16. Trophies will be awarded to the fasted crew in each event, providing there are four or more entries in the event.
+16. Trophies will be awarded to the fasted crew in each event, providing there are three or more entries in the event.

 There will be a break after the first division to allow for boats to be adjusted or re-rigged before the second division.
 Competitors can compete in both divisions but only in one boat type per division.
 Boats cannot be used twice in the same division.